-You will form groups of four students depending on class size and work on business cases that help you apply some of the learnings from the class to solve practical problems.
+You will form groups of three to four students depending on class size and work on business cases that help you apply some of the learnings from the class to solve practical problems.
 Your analysis will be in the form of responses to a set of questions posted on CANVAS.
-Your group will prepare about 8-10 power point slides and make short presentations of your solutions.
+Your group will prepare about 8-10 power point slides and make short presentations of your solutions in the class.